iot-lab/iot-lab/web-view/README.md

 - you're done !

-In case an error happens during operation, the nodes in error flash quicker for 2 seconds and are show as "failed".
+In case an error happens during operation, the nodes in error flash quicker for 2 seconds and are shown as "failed".

 Showing What's Going On